mozilla/addon-sdk/packages/addon-kit/docs/widget.md

       Whether or not to execute script in the content.
 Defaults to true.

   @prop [contentScriptFile] {array}
-    The URLs of content scripts to load.
+    The local file URLs of content scripts to load.
 Content scripts specified by this property are loaded *before* those specified by the `contentScript` property.

   @prop [contentScript] {array}